The Department of Biology prepares graduate students to:

 Upon completion of the M.S. in Biology, students will:

-- Demonstrate knowledge of a chosen subfield, including the most recent advances in research
+- Demonstrate appropriate expertise of the most recent research advances of a biology subdiscipline

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs